Vasuundhara-k/Veggie-Shop/README.md

 # Veggie-Shop
-This is an application created using .NET framework and SQL
+This is an application created using .NET framework and SQL.
+It consists of a login portal and various database operations.